Quite-nice/Visualisation/Web application/packages/zre/README.md

-Adds ZRE peers to the database

-Requires nodeJS 6.x (or newer) and thus meteor 1.6
+Requires nodeJS 6.x (or newer, this is a constraint of [zyre.js](https://github.com/interpretor/zyre.js)) and thus meteor 1.6

-It exports
+This package runs a ZRE peer (referred to as `zreObserver`) to observe the network and add all other peers and their events to the Collections provided by [meteor/visualisation:database](https://github.com/Quite-nice/Visualisation/tree/develop/Web%20application/packages/database).

+## Exports

+This package exports:

 ```javascript
  export const rootModuleType = 'ZRE network observer'